iglpdc/dmrg101_tutorial/docs/finite_heisenberg.rst

         -s <sweeps>       Number of sweeps in the finite algorithm.
         -o --output=FILE  Ouput file [default: heisenberg.dat]
         --dir=DIR         Ouput directory [default: ./]

+You can use :download:`this script <../solutions/plot_entropies_obc.py>`
+to plot the entropies and fit them to the result from conformal field theory.